gaurav0401/Django-Guide/README.md

        * Then we have to import forms packege in that file (i.e from django import forms)
        * Now we have to create class for whatever form  we need to create (i.e class userForm(forms.Form))
        * Now we can created desired fields for forms just like create in models
-       * for using that form we can simply import that form in views.py of app and create object of form and pass that object to the template for use.
+       * for using that form we can simply import that form in views.py of app and create object of form and pass that object to the template for use .
+       * Note: form must be used inside  form tag with csrf_tocken